JacobMuscleUp/RenderingEngineOpenGL/README.md

+This is a rendering/game engine written in C++ and based on OpenGL.
+You can script the behaviors of game objects in this engine the way you do in Unity Engine.

 1) navigate to the solution property pages
 2) under the section "VC++ Directories",
 	- add the path of the directory whose path is currently "solution_name/OpenGL Libraries/include"